Also on this page:

 CAG Score 94.5

-Tuition is low at South Dakota’s public universities and two-year technical institutes.
+Traditionally, tuition is low at South Dakota’s public universities and two-year technical institutes.
 But after adding other education expenses to the mix, college in the Mt.
 Rushmore State might not seem so affordable.
-After all, the average South Dakota student pays 60 percent of college costs, usually by borrowing.
-The rest is covered by federal grants and loans and state financial aid.
-There’s one need-based state grant program, but the best method to reduce your bill is by standing out in high school, since several scholarships reward exemplary secondary school students.
+Federal grants and loans and state financial aid can help you avoid student loans, but the best method to reduce your bill is by standing out in high school, since several scholarships reward exemplary secondary school students.
 Regardless of how you performed in high school, keep reading to find other routes to a cheap college education in South Dakota.

 South Dakota makes it simple for students to transfer college credit between state institutions.
 All general education course credit hours transfer, and South Dakota offers statewide common course numbering to facilitate transfer as well.
 Students with an associate degree can transfer their degree seamlessly to a bachelor’s degree program.